 - Valentine’s Day

 - About a month after Valentine’s day, of course, is going to be St. Patrick’s day!!
 So now is the time to start trickling in your St. Patty’s day pins!
 Let’s go green.
 All the clovers.
 All the rainbows.
 All the leprechauns.
 All the green cocktails.
 I freaking love St. Patrick’s day so just writing about this has me all in giggles.
 Don’t forget about the Irish food as well!
 Corned beef and cabbage, shepherd’s pie, Irish stew, or basically anything that involves Guinness.

 - Mardis Gras

 - Fat Tuesday is on March 5th this year, so February will be the best time to prep for it!
 I’ve never had the pleasure of attending Mardis Gras (or even going to New Orleans) but when I think of Mardis Gras, I think of jambalaya, crawfish boils, po’ boys, gumbo, dirty rice, and of course the King Cake!
 (Someone with some wisdom please step in here if I’m wrong haha) I’d focus on the traditional gold, purple and green colors of Mardis Gras for your pins, as well!

 In Season Produce

 Naturally you’ll want to focus on any produce that is currently in season each month!
 To help with this, I am going to be putting together a monthly seasonal produce guide (with tips on how to choose, store, and cook with each ingredient!)
-My February produce guide is coming soon, with associated recipes, but here is a list of in-season produce to focus on:
+My February produce guide can be found here, with associated recipes, but here is a list of in-season produce to focus on: